-My second and third graders created this beautiful Winter Cardinal winter art lesson, but it would be appropriate for fourth grade as well.
+My second and third graders created this beautiful winter Cardinal art lesson, but it would be appropriate for fourth grade as well.
 It’s very easy considering how stunning it is.
-I didn’t create a handout for this lesson because you really don’t need one; just a quick demonstration on the whiteboard is enough to get the kids drawing.
+Download my handout below for the instructional guide to help make a quick demonstration on your whiteboard for the kids to get drawing!

-- Black, red, yellow and white tempera paint
+- Light blue, black, red, yellow and white tempera paint (Optional: metallic blue)

-This is the picture I sourced from the internet as an example of a cardinal.
+This is the picture I sourced from the internet as an example of the cardinal.
 It’s not necessary to draw the entire body, just the head and neck area.
-This is one of the few projects I encouraged children to use pencils.
-To be honest, I think it’s because I ran out of oil pastels!
+Have the children use a light colored oil pastel to draw with.

-Start with a dot for the eye near the top and middle of the paper.
 Then, draw the beak.
 Once the beak is in place, it’s easy to draw the cardinal’s crown and head.
-After drawing the bird, draw branches and lines for twigs.
+After drawing the entire bird, draw branches and lines for twigs.

-Set out the metallic blue paint and paint the background first.
+Set out the light blue paint and paint the background first.
 This takes the most time; painting carefully around the feathers and twigs.

 Note: I believe this idea originated from the fabulous Painted Paper Flicker Stream, although it may have come from a link.
 I’m terrible at organizing my bookmarks, so I apologize to the creator of this beautiful lesson.